ankitects/ankimobile-docs/src/intro.md

 **Trademarks**

+Anki is a registered trademark of Ankitects Pty Ltd.

 Apple, the Apple logo, iPhone, iPad and iPod Touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.